Dark Matter annihilation energy output and its effects on the high-z IGM: WIMP models and the thermal relic

 \section{WIMP models and the thermal relic}

-As was previously mentioned in the introduction, the WIMP is a theorized particle that allows to account for the missing mass in the universe.
-The evidence of this missing mass is (as previously mentioned) mainly gravitational.
+The WIMP is a theorized particle that allows to account for the missing mass in the universe.
+The evidence of this missing mass is mainly gravitational.
 This missing mass cannot come however from normal baryonic matter, because current Big-Bang nucleosynthesis constraints, like for example the primordial Helium abundance (Section 10.4 of \cite{Ryden}), set stringent limits on the normal matter content.

 For a certain particle, motivated by some beyond-standard physical scenario, to be a viable WIMP candidate, it must have some basic properties.
 For example, it has to be charge-neutral and it can interact only weakly with ordinary matter.
-Also, it has to be collisionless and massive in order to behave as Cold Dark Matter.
+Also, it has to be massive in order to behave as Cold Dark Matter.
 A light DM particle will behave as Warm or Hot dark matter depending on if it was relativistic or not at the time of decoupling and also depending on its free streaming length \citep{Angulo}, and the resulting structure formation scenario or minimum halo mass will be different to the CDM case.
 Also, a WIMP must be stable, or have a decay time longer than (or at least comparable to) the present Hubble time.

 In some well motivated physical scenarios, the WIMP is a thermal relic.
 This means, as was mentioned before, that its creation and annihilation reaction were in thermal equilibrium with the radiation background in the early universe.
 Then, as the universe cooled down, the annihilation reaction was increasingly favoured over the creation reaction due to the rest-mass energy difference between both states.
 Finally, as the expansion rate of the universe became larger than the annihilation reaction rate, the global abundance of DM (its comoving number density) was frozen, and the probability of occurrence of an annihilation event became negligible.